swadloon-org/swadloon/docs/architecture.md

 ---
-name: Documentation for Core Packages
-description:
-tags:
-  - markdown
+name: Architecture - 🏗
+description: Architecture of the monorepository and its packages
 ---

 <DocHeader props={props}/>